-VITAL2019, America’s Essential Hospitals’ annual meeting, covered a wide variety of topics important to essential hospital leaders.
+VITAL2019, America’s Essential Hospitals’ annual conference, covered a wide variety of topics important to essential hospital leaders.
 In this blog series, we’ll highlight key takeaways from popular sessions at the conference.

 Does your team only communicate via post-it notes?
 This may be a symptom of a toxic team.
 In a VITAL2019 session, staff from association member Kings County Hospital Center, in Brooklyn, N.Y., identified signs of a toxic team and strategies for leadership to improve a toxic workplace.
 “Toxic Teams: Diagnosis and Treatment” offered several key takeaways from the session.